-Polls open in DR Congo amid delays, logistics issues
+Elections in DR Congo extended after delays at polling stations

-Locals and analysts have said the DRC vote will likely be extended past Wednesday, given the logistical challenges.
+Voting will continue on Thursday in polling stations that were unable to open on polling day, electoral commission says.

+Elections in the Democratic Republic of Congo (DRC) have been extended after widespread delays, opposition allegations of fraud, violence, and logistical setbacks.

-Voting has begun, after almost a three-hour delay, in the Democratic Republic of the Congo’s (DRC) presidential election as authorities scrambled to finalise preparations in an election facing steep logistical and security challenges.
+Voting in the country’s presidential and legislative elections began Wednesday after almost a three-hour delay, as authorities scrambled to finalise preparations in an election facing steep logistical and security challenges.

 Keep readinglist of 4 items